-The initial seed
+The initial final seed

 Do you love the feeling of doing something for the very first time?
 I get that feeling every time I put my hands on a nice, new, virgin canvas, when the linen sounds like a drum and the stretcher smells like wood.
 Add some new tools and ecstasy is inevitable.
-To share with you a little secret – this portrait was also the first time ever that I’ve painted using a palette knife and it felt awesome – so quick, clean, crisp and looked surprisingly fine to me.
+To share with you a little secret – this autoportrait was also the first time ever that I’ve painted using a palette knife and it felt awesome – so quick, clean, crisp and looked surprisingly fine to me.
 I love it.

-Although it was the beginning, I did not think of the “Autoportrait” that I did in 2015 as the initial painting of this series.
-Looks just like me back then – a man resting his heavy head on his hand in contemplation.
+Although it was the beginning, I did not think of the "Autoportrait" that I did in 2015 as the initial painting of this series.
+Looks just like me back then - a man resting his heavy head on his hand in contemplation.
 Here, the body is the mask for thought.
-An auto portrait, as the body itself, is a treasure-house for privacy and I would feel much more naked if I put up all my thought on public display then if I would find myself without any clothes on in front of a crowd.
-Good that telepathy is not our kin’s virtue.
+An auto portrait, as the body itself, is a treasure-house for privacy and I would feel much more naked if I put up all my thought on public display than if I would find myself without any clothes on in front of a crowd.
+Good that telepathy is not our kin's virtue just yet.

 Little that I knew – it just was not enough.
 Too simple was the thought of portraying a physical shell, a figure that anyone can see as it is.
 So as it happens quite often – the circumstances lent a helping hand.
 To be honest, I just got into an argument with my wife and I was just angry as hell!
 Why?
 No idea.
 It was probably something ridiculously trivial and I would not have been able to recall it in a day, but…

 Dammit, I painted anger!